RotscherK/SpiceProjects/README.md

 #### Classes

-For the implementation of the web application, the hands-on project provided the lecturer of the course, Andreas Martin was a big help.
+For the implementation of the web application, the hands-on project provided by the lecturer of the course, Andreas Martin was a big help.
 It can be found in the following GitHub repository: https://github.com/andreasmartin/WE-CRM .
 The concepts in that project were taken and adjusted/extended/reduced to fulfil the needs of our project.
 The structure contains several directories which contain files for individual purposes.
 These are described here:

 - amazon: All configuration files required for the upload of images to the Amazon S3 storage
 - config: Gets information such as credentials from the secret .ENV file